CIS565-Fall-2020/Project4-CUDA-Denoiser/README.md

 ![](img/atrous/water/direct.png)

-Direct illumination in the water scene.
+Direct specular illumination in the water scene.

 ![](img/atrous/water/indirect.png)

-Indirect illumination in the water scene.
-A large part of the scene is lit by indirect illumination.
+Indirect diffuse illumination in the water scene.
+A large part of the scene is lit by indirect diffuse illumination.

 ![](img/atrous/water/denoised.png)

 Denoised water scene, 16 samples per pixels.
 A satisfactory result is hard to obtain using such low sample count due to the complex geometry and light transport in the scene, and the wide usage of glossy materials.
-The direct illumination of this scene also contains a lot of noise due to the large size of the light source.
+The direct specular illumination of this scene also contains a lot of noise due to the large size of the light source.

 Project 3: Path Tracer
 =========